Complaints and Disputes

 It will be the job of the Complaints Officers to ensure that this is done.

-If the Member complained against does not comply within one month (unless there are extenuating circumstances accepted by the MC).
-HM may then bring a proposal to the next (fifth) MC that sanctions should be applied.
-If the complaint involves a breach of tenancy or binging the Co-op into disrepute the ultimate sanction is that the person’s membership should be terminated and a Notice to Quit issued.
+If the Member complained against does not comply within one month (unless there are extenuating circumstances accepted by the MC), HM may then bring a proposal to the next MC that sanctions should be applied.
+If the complaint involves a breach of tenancy or bringing the Co-op into disrepute, the ultimate sanction is that the person’s membership should be terminated and a Notice to Quit issued.

-Summary: At Stage 5: The Appeals process is completed.
+Summary: At Stage 2c: The final appeal is completed

 An item for information should be placed on the MC Agenda to record the outcome of the appeal.